John Tavares Game Preview: Maple Leafs vs. Blue Jackets

 Tavares Season Stats Insights

-- Tavares has a point in 20 games this year (out of 30), including multiple points seven times.
+- In 21 of 32 games this year, Tavares has recorded a point, and seven of those games included multiple points.

-- Tavares has an assist in 14 of 30 games played this season, including multiple assists five times.
+- In 14 of 32 games this season, Tavares has registered an assist, and in five of those matches recorded two or more.

-- The implied probability is 65.4% that Tavares hits the over on his points over/under based on the odds.
+- Tavares has an implied probability of 63.6% to exceed his point total based on the odds.

-- There is an implied probability of 44.4% of Tavares going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Tavares has an implied probability of 42.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.